TLINDEN/jaildk/README.md

 ```
 jaildk base -b `uname -r`
 ```
+But of course you can update a jail with the current base as well.

-Now you can create clone of your jail with a new version:
+Now you can clone of your jail with a new version:
 ```
 jaildk clone -s myjail -d myjail -o 20201106 -n 20210422
 ```